-One really has to wonder, what is wrong with Mclaren.
-The team was once a front runner and even won 4 constructor’s title with Honda in the past.
-All in all a team with a record of winning 182 races, 12 drivers’ Championship and 8 constructor’s championship struggling to save themselves from being lapped and/or breaking down.
+Mclaren Honda, the team which has been a backmarker till now and is going to touch new low this season was once a front runner.
+They had won 4 constructor’s title with Honda in the past.
+All in all a team with a record of winning 182 races, 12 drivers’ Championship and 8 constructor’s championship struggling to save themselves from being lapped.
+Sounds like a Greek tragedy.

-There were lows in past like the pre Alain Prost – Ayrton Senna era or the mid 90’s where they struggled to register a win in 3 years.
-But it has been complete downhill for them when they partnered Honda for a second time.
+There were lows in past like pre Alain Prost – Ayrton Senna era or the mid 90’s where they struggled to register win in 3 years but it has been complete downhill as their car has not even finished race 10 times in 8 races this season.
+Let’s look at their background:

 In 1974, Emerson Fittipaldi joined McLaren.
 Hulme, in his final Formula One campaign, won the Argentinian season-opener.
 Fittipaldi, with wins in Brazil, Belgium and Canada, took the drivers’ championship.
 It was a close fight for Fittipaldi, who secured the title with a fourth at the season-ending United States Grand Prix, putting him three points ahead of Ferrari’s Clay Regazzoni.
 With Hulme and multiple motorcycle world champion Mike Hailwood, he also sealed McLaren’s first constructors’ championship.